The extraordinary boundary transition in the 3d O(N) model via conformal bootstrap: Results

 Figure~\ref{fig:Islands} allows us to make a few other observations.
-As expected, increasing $\Delta_\mathrm{min}$ shrinks the island leaving one corner invariant.
-The truncated bootstrap solution lies barely outside of the smaller island.
-Since the $(4,3)$ truncated solution obeys the same assumptions on the spectrum which are used to generate this island, the discrepancy is due to the systematic error of the Gliozzi method.
-Finally, notice that the Monte Carlo value lies quite close to the boundary of the smaller island.
-Let us mention that, varying the number of derivatives, the lower bound of said island shrinks very slowly, and it is unlikely that the Monte Carlo value could turn out to be incompatible with positivity.
+As expected, increasing $\Delta_\mathrm{min}$ shrinks the islands leaving one corner invariant.
+The truncated bootstrap solutions lie barely outside of both of the smaller islands.
+Since the $(4,3)$ truncated solution obeys the same assumptions on the spectrum which are used to generate the islands, the discrepancy is due to the systematic error of the Gliozzi method.
+Finally, notice that the Monte Carlo values lie quite close to the boundaries of the smaller islands.
+Let us mention that when we increase the number of derivatives $M$, the lower bounds of the islands shrink very slowly, and it is unlikely that the Monte Carlo values could turn out to be incompatible with positivity.
 Nevertheless, it would be interesting to push the numerics further in the future.

 We now ask the following question: what is the minimal set of assumptions needed to prove that $\alpha(N = 4) > 0$ using bootstrap?
 Notice that the uncertainties in $\Delta_\phi$ and $\Delta_\epsilon$ are much larger for O$(4)$ than for the O$(2)$ and O$(3)$ models.
 We approach this problem with two independent perspectives.
 For the first, we extend our analysis with the set $\Sigma_2[\Delta_{\mathrm{min}}]$ to allow for a variable $\Delta_\mathrm{min}$.
 Numerically, this approach boils down to finding the minimum $\Delta_\mathrm{min}$ in the assumption set $\Sigma_2[\Delta_\mathrm{min}]$ for which the lower bound on $\alpha$ is positive.
 Searching in steps of 0.1, the lowest value of $\Delta_\textup{min}$ that we found for which $\alpha(N = 4)$ is positive across the region of possible input parameters is $\Delta_\textup{min} = 3.80$.